The Board Game Design Course

 How I saved hundreds of dollars by learning the basics of one graphic design program

-I’ve been working on my solo game, Relics of Rajavihara, which I plan to bring to Kickstarter later this year.
+Several years ago, I was working on my solo game, Relics of Rajavihara, and getting it ready to bring to Kickstarter.
 I hired an amazing artist, Tristam Rossin, to develop all the art and graphic design for the cards, board, and box.
-I normally wouldn’t advise investing in all this to other designers, but I knew that this was a game I wanted to self-publish, and having really attractive art would help to bring in playtesters, along with backers once I launch my campaign.
+I normally wouldn’t advise investing in all this to other designers unless you know for sure that you’ll be self-publishing the game.
+I knew that having really attractive art would help to bring in playtesters along with backers once I launched my campaign.
 And he uses a really helpful program…

 But art and graphic design aren’t cheap.
 Plus, I knew that some of the levels and cards for my game could change as I did further playtesting and made improvements.